forewit/canvas-original/README.md

 - [ ] update notes only if the canvas is moved
 - [ ] skip render loop if nothing is happening
 - [ ] skip rendering an entity if it's not visible
+- [ ] when checking for intersections, limit to on screen entities.
+Update onscreen entities on pan?